raspberrypi/documentation/usage/gpio/README.md

 ![GPIO layout](images/gpio-numbers-pi2.png)

-*Note that the numbering of the GPIO pins is not in numerical order.*

-*Note that GPIO pins 0 and 1 are present on the board (physical pins 27 and 28) but are reserved for advanced use (see below).*
+**Note: the numbering of the GPIO pins is not in numerical order; GPIO pins 0 and 1 are present on the board (physical pins 27 and 28) but are reserved for advanced use (see below).**

 ## Voltages

 Two 5V pins and two 3V3 pins are present on the board, as well as a number of ground pins (0V), which are unconfigurable.
-The remaning pins are all general purpose 3V3 pins, meaning outputs are set to 3V3 and inputs are 3V3 tolerant.
+The remaning pins are all general purpose 3V3 pins, meaning outputs are set to 3V3 and inputs are 3V3-tolerant.

 ## Outputs